waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Blue Apricorn: (16, 5)
 ### Battle Tower Mechanics
 - **Auto-Heal:** Party is fully healed after every challenge (win or loss).
-- **Item Persistence:** ALL held items are stripped and returned to the bag upon defeat or exit from the Battle Tower.
-You must re-equip your entire team before every attempt.
+- **Item Persistence:** Held items are stripped and returned to the bag upon defeat or exit, UNLESS CONSUMED during the battle.
+You must re-equip your team before every attempt.
 - **Rules:** No duplicate held items.
 Level 20 must be selected manually (Up from L:10).
 - **Saving:** Forced save before entry.
 ## New Discoveries